RecQuest: Towards Estimating User Domain Knowledge in Conversational Recommender Systems: Introduction

-A major obstacle in advancing this task is the lack of datasets that capture user domain knowledge within a conversational context.
-Existing CRS datasets rely on open-ended protocols in which participants discuss only the attributes they are comfortable with~\citep{Joko:2024:SIGIR, Radlinski:2019:SIGDIAL, Li:2018:NIPS}.
-This approach leads to conversations focused primarily on well-known aspects of the domain, seldom encouraging users to explore areas outside their knowledge.
-As a result, these setups fail to capture the dynamic exchanges that naturally emerge when users encounter unfamiliar aspects in real-world scenarios.
-Consequently, systems trained on such data might fail to generalize or adapt to less common attribute mentions, leading to misunderstandings and lower satisfaction.

-Given these challenges, a critical question is: \emph{\textbf{RQ1:} How can we design a data collection protocol that elicits signals of domain knowledge through engaging and natural conversations?} We address this by implementing a gamified data collection protocol where participants are assigned a specific target item, presented as a concise background narrative.
-During the interaction, participants must guide the CRS to recommend the target item by providing preference statements, responding to elicitation prompts, and discussing the system's recommendations.
+A major obstacle in advancing the task of user domain knowledge estimation is the lack of datasets that capture such domain knowledge within a conversational context.
+Existing CRS datasets rely on open-ended protocols in which participants discuss only the attributes they are familiar with~\citep{Joko:2024:SIGIR, Radlinski:2019:SIGDIAL, Li:2018:NIPS}.
+This approach leads to conversations focused primarily on well-known aspects of the domain, providing limited evidence about how users express needs, ask questions, or refine preferences when encountering unfamiliar aspects.
+Given these challenges, a critical question is: \emph{(\textbf{RQ1}) How can we design a data collection protocol that elicits signals of domain knowledge through engaging and natural conversations?} We address this by developing a game-with-a-purpose (GWAP)\footnote{Here, ``game'' means an incentivized task with goals and rules, designed to elicit useful data from participants, rather than a game-theoretic model of strategic interaction.}~\citep{VonAhn:2006:Computer,balayn2022ready} protocol that combines open-ended interaction with a target-oriented objective.
+Specifically, participants are assigned a hidden target item, presented only as a concise background narrative.
+During the interaction, they must interact with the CRS to identify the item that best matches the narrative by providing preference statements, responding to elicitation prompts, and discussing the system's recommendations.
+This design is distinct from both known-item search~\citep{Lee:2006:ASIST} and open-ended preference elicitation, while combining elements of each: participants are looking for a particular item without knowing its exact identity, while the open-ended protocol encourages the articulation, refinement, and clarification of preferences that expose signals of domain knowledge.

-Our second question concerns the differences in interaction patterns between users.
-Specifically, \emph{\textbf{RQ2:} How can we characterize users with varying domain knowledge in their interactions with a CRS?} To answer this, we analyze the collected conversations for behavioral patterns and utterance characteristics such as length, vocabulary complexity, and the frequency of attribute mentions.
-We hypothesize that knowledgeable users use more precise language and more often reference specific attributes, while users with lower domain knowledge might use broader, less technical descriptions.
+An inherent challenge in estimating user domain knowledge is determining the ground truth.
+This leads us to ask: \emph{(\textbf{RQ2}) How do objective knowledge scores compare to user self-assessments, and which provides a more reliable ground truth?} We address this by contrasting participants' self-assessed confidence ratings with their performance on a domain-specific technical questionnaire.
+We then determine the more robust ground truth by analyzing which measure better predicts actual task success, thereby identifying the calibration biases that undermine self-reported expertise.